Progress Update: What our donors have helped us to get done

 Syria has witnessed some of the worst atrocities of recent times.
-The conflict has left thousands dead and millions displaced.
-Almost 100,000 Syrian people have died in a short space of time (UN).
+The conflict has left hundreds of thousands dead and millions displaced.

-It is estimated that over 1 million people now live in refugee camps in neighbouring countries with no access to water, healthcare and very little food.
+Over 4 million people now live in refugee camps in neighbouring countries with restricted access to water, healthcare and very little food.
 The conditions in the camps are becoming worse as more flee the violence.
-With the help of our partners in Syria we have been able to respond rapidly to the need of the refugees.
+We have been responding to the need of the refugees and internally displaced people.

 Progress to date:

-- - Provided family survival packs to refugees in Maghdooshe & Tanboreet Lebanon.
+- Provided family survival packs to tens of thousands of refugees in Lebanon.

-- - Provided regular emergency relief to Palestinian refugees in Syria who fled to Jordan in Cyber City centre.
+- Provided regular emergency relief to Palestinian refugees in Syria who fled to Jordan.

 Poverty in Bangladesh